PixelsJr/CTF/walkthrough.md

 ![alt text](readme_images/20.png)

 2. Download a windows compatible php reverse shell (we used this one: https://github.com/ivan-sincek/php-reverse-shell/blob/master/src/reverse/php_reverse_shell.php).
-PLEASE UNDERSTAND THAT THIS WILL TRIGGER WINDOWS DEFENDER DO LOCK YOUR FILE, SINCE THIS IS VIEWED AS MALWARE.
+PLEASE UNDERSTAND THAT THIS WILL TRIGGER WINDOWS DEFENDER DO LOCK YOUR FILE, SINCE IT IS VIEWED AS MALWARE.
 If you wish to continue, you will need to add an exception for this file in windows defender.

 3. Change the ip address an port in the shell file.
 Also change the file extension to '.png'.
 Otherwise, the server will not accept it.